-Cosimo, Emma, and I just got our PADI Open Water Certification and I still cannot believe it!
+Cosimo, Emma, and I just got our PADI Open Water Certification and still cannot believe it!

 In this post, we want to share our experience with you.
-In case you were thinking of doing it with your kids but had some doubts.
+If you were thinking of doing it with your kids but had doubts.
 We thought this might be helpful in your decision-making!

 How did this scuba diving experience come up?
 Was it something we planned to do?
 Or did we just decide last minute?
 It was not programmed to happen during our trip to Mexico.
-The outcome was a success although, in the beginning, I wasn’t as optimistic for myself.
-Now I’m extremely proud of the three of us!
+The outcome was a success, although, in the beginning, I wasn’t as optimistic about myself.
+Now I’m incredibly proud of the three of us!

 But let me start from the beginning.